foo-dogsquared/freebies-hunt-api/src/list.md

 - [Open University](https://www.open.edu/openlearn/)
 - [Open Yale Courses](https://oyc.yale.edu/courses) | A short list of open courses provided by Yale University.
 - [OpenStax CNX](https://cnx.org/) | A database of open educational resources backed up [OpenStax](https://openstax.org/).
 Also offers some community-made books.
 - [OpenStax](https://openstax.org/) | **(I recommend this one a lot.
-It has attained large backup from foundations such as [Melinda and Gates Foundation](https://www.gatesfoundation.org/), [Google](https://www.google.com/), [The Open Society Foundation](https://www.opensocietyfoundations.org/), and the [National Science Foundation](https://www.nsf.gov/))** A library of open-licensed expert-curated high school- and college-level textbook and resources.
+It has attained large backup from foundations such as [Melinda and Gates Foundation](https://www.gatesfoundation.org/), [Google](https://www.google.com/), [The Open Society Foundation](https://www.opensocietyfoundations.org/), and the [National Science Foundation](https://www.nsf.gov/).)** A library of open-licensed expert-curated high school- and college-level textbook and resources.
 - [ossu](https://github.com/ossu/computer-science) | A community-built and approved curriculum for self-taught students to follow.
 - [Siyavula](https://everythingmaths.co.za/) | Mathematics- and science-focused open educational resources.
 - [Teach Yourself CS](https://teachyourselfcs.com/) | A site that recommends resources on the topic of learning computer science.
 Kinda similar to ossu's curriculum.
 - [The Feynman's Lectures on Physics](http://www.feynmanlectures.caltech.edu/) | Well,self-explanatory title is self-explanatory.
 It's the website that lets you view [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman)'s legendary notes on physics.
 - [The Open Source Computer Science Degree](https://github.com/ForrestKnight/open-source-cs) | Similar to `ossu`, it's a open source curriculum with linked courses from reputable universities such as Stanford, MIT, and Princeton.
-- [WikiToLearn](https://www.wikitolearn.org/) | **(One of my personal recommendations right here)** A collaborative effort made into an introductory wiki for different subjects such as computer science, mathematics, engineering, business, and more.
+- [WikiToLearn](https://www.wikitolearn.org/) | **(One of my personal recommendations right here.)** A collaborative effort made into an introductory wiki for different subjects such as computer science, mathematics, engineering, business, and more.

 ## Free and Open Access Textbooks
 ### This section offers a collection of free (if not, open which is even better) textbooks for everyone.
 Most of them are something programming-related but you can see more of them at the "Open Educational Resources" section. | textbook | #f28123